WPP (NYSE:WPP) Downgraded by StockNews.com

-StockNews.com lowered shares of WPP (NYSE:WPP – Free Report) from a buy rating to a hold rating in a research note issued to investors on Thursday morning.
+StockNews.com cut shares of WPP (NYSE:WPP – Free Report) from a buy rating to a hold rating in a research report report published on Monday.

 Institutional Trading of WPP